new

 Oil of Oregano Side Effects

-- Properly diluted products will usually reduce any oil of oregano side effects.
+Properly diluting the oil will help reduce the risk for any oil of oregano side effects.

-You can also take oil of oregano capsules with food to avoid the possibility of getting heartburn from this 'spicy' oil.
+You can also try taking oil of oregano capsules with food to avoid the possibility of getting heartburn from this ‘spicy’ oil.

 Important Notes: